player-eric/CoverYourNose/README.md

 The pretrained CNN comes from [AIZOOTech/FaceMaskDetection](https://github.com/AIZOOTech/FaceMaskDetection).
 It's super light weight (only 1M params).
 This is a great architecture we can refer to.

+## SSDMaskDetector

+eval_backbone.py is a working version of this [tutorial](https://pytorch.org/hub/nvidia_deeplearningexamples_ssd/).
+This is more heavyweight, and would likely need to be served, rather than deployed in the client.
+I think we could tweak this [model source file](https://github.com/NVIDIA/DeepLearningExamples/blob/master/PyTorch/Detection/SSD/src/model.py) and retrain on our datasets.

 ## TrainingPipeline